About

 How he works now

-Shane doesn't write code directly.
-He uses AI agents — specifically Claude Code — to handle all programming.
-His job is product management: writing specs tight enough and designing tests thorough enough that the agent builds the right thing.
+Shane uses AI agents — primarily Claude Code — to handle the programming.
+His own work is product management: requirements, architecture, specs, and the tests that verify the agent built the right thing.

-That's not a workaround.
-Requirements get his full attention instead of competing with implementation for his time.
-The spec has to be precise because the agent can't read minds.
-Testing has to be rigorous because the agent won't catch a bad requirement on its own.
+The split lets requirements get sustained attention instead of competing with implementation.
+The spec has to be precise — the agent doesn't improvise — and the tests have to be deliberate, since the agent won't catch a bad requirement on its own.

 The logistics